 What is the Difference Between Manufacturer Refurbished and Seller Refurbished?

 The biggest difference between manufacturer refurbished and seller refurbished products is the price.
 For the Apple-branded service, you will generally pay more than you would for seller refurbished devices.
-Even though they may be the exact same quality as a seller refurbished device that has been tested and repaired by a trusted retailer, expect to pay a higher price.
+Even though they may be the exact same quality as a seller refurbished device which was tested and repaired by a trusted retailer, you can expect to pay a higher price.

-Take this refurbished iPhone 7+ (128GB, Unlocked, Gold) as an example.
-As of the time of writing, the Apple version costs $569 which is $70 more than the Backmarket version which costs $499 and this is despite the fact that both devices are in excellent cosmetic condition.
+Take this refurbished iPhone X (64GB, Unlocked, Space Gray) as an example.
+At the time of writing, the Apple refurbished device costs $599.
+That’s $205 more than the one sold on Amazon, which costs $394—even though both devices are in excellent cosmetic condition.

-The packaging of seller refurbished and manufacturer refurbished products are also likely to differ.
-Devices through Apple Certified Refurbished come in labelled, Apple-branded packaging and include Apple-branded accessories.
-In comparison, seller refurbished devices will likely come in unbranded packaging and while they will come with a charger, they may not contain any accessories (e.g headphones).
+Devices bought through Apple Certified Refurbished come in labelled, Apple-branded packaging and include Apple-branded accessories.
+In comparison, seller refurbished devices will likely come in unbranded packaging.
+While they will come with a charger, they may not contain any accessories (e.g headphones).

-The refurbished industry can be complicated, which is why RefurbMe makes it easy.
-We only list trusted retailers, every product includes a warranty and is in a high-quality condition too.
+The refurbished industry can be complicated, which is why RefurbMe makes it as easy as possible.
+We only list trusted retailers, every product includes a warranty and is in top-notch condition.
 We compare prices so that whether you want to buy seller refurbished or manufacturer refurbished, you’ll get the best price.

 Sign up to the RefurbMe newsletter to get notified about our latest deals, price drops and new blog posts.
 (No-spam guarantee).